 You decide when to use your 2. and 3. examination attempts

 You decide when you want to use your 2. and 3. examination attempts.
 Read more about how to plan your 2. and 3. examination attempts in section 4.

 You cannot withdraw from an examination, when you have registred for it.

-Electives and courses that are no longer offered: Applying to a wide range of electives and courses being phased out, there are special rules about when you can use your 3. examination attempt.
-Find the exeptions in the course descriptions.
+Applying to a wide range of electives and courses being phased out, there are special rules about when you can use your 3. examination attempt.
+Find the exceptions in the course descriptions.

 What do I do, if I fail at the 3. examination attempt?